Biography of Daniel Defoe

 Timeline of Daniel Defoe:

-1666: Defoe witnessed the Great Fire of London as a young boy.
+1666: Defoe witnesses the Great Fire of London as a young boy.

-1671: He studied to become a Presbyterian Minister.
+1671: He studies to become a Presbyterian Minister.

-1681: Defoe started work as a wholesale hose-factor in the City, trading in hosiery for men and women which required him to travel extensively outside London.
+1681: Defoe starts work as a wholesale hose-factor in the City of London, trading in hosiery for men and women which required him to travel extensively outside London.

 1682: He trades as a merchant in the hosiery business.

 1684: He receives a dowry on his wedding to Mary Tuffley although the money is insufficient to keep him from bankruptcy and he is jailed for debt.

 1685: Defoe rides out to support the Duke of Monmouth’s Rebellion but he is defeated at the Battle of Sedgemoor and Defoe becomes a Supporter of William of Orange during the “Glorious Revolution.”
 He now deals in tobacco and wine and consequently travels to Spain, Holland, Italy and France.

 1687: He receives a pardon from King William the Third for supporting the rebel cause.
 He was lucky not to have been found out before or he may have been tried by Judge Jeffreys at the “Bloody Assizes”.

 1690: He begins writing pamphlets for clients which became more and more controversial.